 Adaptability and flexibility in the way one thinks will be key in the globalized, multidisciplinary future, where people from all over the world and from different cultures will interact, solving problems that rely on biology, physics, artificial intelligence, mechanical engineering, sociology, and a variety of other fields.
 The quality of a school’s curriculum, as well as how it raises its students in the learning and nurturing environment, will determine how effectively children will learn this skill.

 Swiss International School Dubai’s response to all these skills is to cultivate them, not only at a classroom level, but at a pastoral boarding school level as well, in each and every one of our students.
 We make use of the International Baccalaureate curriculum, which encourages critical thinking and discourse over rote memorization of facts and figures.
-We provide extracurricular activities for our students to help foster creativity and engage them in learning outside the classroom, while our Innovation Labs allow them to explore new technologies and fields in their own time.
 Our commitment to bilingual education confers on our students all the benefits that bilingualism provides, including improved executive function, which leads to better cognitive flexibility.
 All these are in service of nurturing a better student who will be well-adjusted to working for the future.